 The Hogan Annual Kick-Off Event is an event that celebrates the new academic year and is held at the Pacific Club.
 Students have the opportunity to meet and network with Hogan Advisory Board members and more than 100 business leaders.
 This year’s event will be held on Wednesday, Oct.
 18 at the Sullivan Family Library Lawn, from 5 to 7:30 p.m.

 Every Wednesday evening, Hogan students meet for 90-minute off-the-record discussions with entrepreneurs and business leaders.
 Lectures are held during the fall and spring terms and are dynamic interactions between students and Hawaii’s entrepreneurial leaders.
 Students learn about different business environments and industries and are truly inspired.
 For information, please contact us at (808) 440-4280.
 Click here for upcoming Speakers.

 Entrepreneurial Study Missions

-Every year, Hogan students have the opportunity to travel to China and India on business study missions.
+Every year, Hogan students have the opportunity to travel to South Korea and India on business study missions.
 These often results in life-changing experiences.

-The internships and cultural visits are with entrepreneurs in Beijing, Shanghai, Hongkong and Macau.
+The internships and cultural visits are with entrepreneurs in the capital city of Seoul.

 The company and cultural visits are with entrepreneurs in Bangalore, Mysore and New Delhi.

 Korea and India Interest Groups

 In preparation for their trips, Hogan students attend events and workshops during the 2nd semester, which provide them with business and political insights on China and India.